Greenheart/text-game/story.md

 #### Story key points
 - The friend reveals his new job in a dialogue.
+- Seems excited
+- The player's character asks some questions which makes the player think, but is met by enthusiasm from Kevin.
+    - Make the player feel suspicious of Kevin's job after reading this.

 #### Items

 #### Actions
 - Talk to the friend.
     - Branched conversation with different replies to choose from.
+    - Could affect the ending.

 #### Tasks?